lilipads/gradient_descent_viz/README.md

 # Gradient Descent Visualization

 Gradient Descent Viz is a desktop app that visualizes some popular [gradient descent methods](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) in machine learning, including (vanilla) gradient descent, momentum, AdaGrad, RMSProp and Adam.
 My hope is that by playing around with the different settings, anyone -- beginner or expert -- can come away with new intuitive understanding of these methods.
+Read here for the [accompanying blog post](https://towardsdatascience.com/a-visual-explanation-of-gradient-descent-methods-momentum-adagrad-rmsprop-adam-f898b102325c) that explains these methods in detail.

 ![demo](resources/screenshots/demo-overview.gif)